Slack CEO Stewart Butterfield (Photo credit: Carlo Ricci for Forbes)

 Such nuances elude policymakers, who can’t shake the notion that tech-centered instruction is the only sure ticket to success.
 President Barack Obama has repeatedly called for more spending on tech-focused high schools.
 In a February interview with the Re/code website, he hailed computer-programming classes as “a huge priority,” adding: “It can’t just be a handful of kids.
 It’s got to be everybody.”

-In fact, .
+In fact, people without a tech degree may already be benefiting the most from tech’s boom .
 Some fascinating insights can be found on LinkedIn, which tracks graduates of specific universities as they move into the workforce.
 Say hello to the 62,887 LinkedIn members who attended Northwestern University in the past decade.
 Now zoom in on the 3,426 who have moved to the San Francisco Bay Area, one of the most popular destinations outside the Midwest, as they chase the Silicon Valley dream.
 Smart call: The Wildcats’ top corporate employers include Google, Apple, Facebook, Genentech and LinkedIn.

 Surprisingly, only 30% of these migrants ended up in engineering, research or information technology.
 As LinkedIn data show, most of the migrants have created nontechnical career paths in Silicon Valley.
 The list starts with sales and marketing (14%) and goes on to include education (6%), consulting (5%), business development (5%) and a host of other specialties ranging from product management to real estate.
 Add up the jobs held by people who majored in psychology, history, gender studies and the like, and they quickly surpass the totals for engineering and computer science.